 New update regarding the national Register of Apprentices and the Apprenticeship Code of Practice during the period of shutdown due to the Covid-19 virus

 The following amendments to the national Register of Apprentices and the Code of Practice for employers and apprentices will apply for the period in which Ireland is responding to the Covid-19 virus.
 National Register of Apprentices

-Apprentices who have been unable to continue their learning on- or off-the-job during the Covid-19 pandemic restrictions will remain on the national Register of Apprentices during March-April 2020 inclusive.
+Apprentices who have been unable to continue their learning on- or off-the-job during the Covid-19 pandemic restrictions will remain on the national Register of Apprentices during the months of March, April and May 2020 inclusive.
 The Register will record, however, where apprentices have been so affected, and employers are requested to provide regular updates on any changes to the status of their apprentices via the SOLAS Authorised Officer network.
 Maximum contact with affected apprentices will be maintained by SOLAS and its partners in order to provide advice and supports, with regular updates posted on www.apprenticeship.ie

 The Apprenticeship Code of Practice includes requirements of employers and apprentices regarding the date of completion of an apprenticeship, time-served requirements in the case of craft apprenticeships, and requirements regarding notice of short-time working and arrangements for same (Sections 5, 6 and 8 (u)).

 During the months of March, April and May 2020 inclusive, apprentices who have been prevented in engaging in their on-the-job or off-the-job training by the Covid-19 restrictions will not have their apprenticeship temporarily or otherwise suspended.
 The national restrictions will not affect apprentices’ record of time-served, where relevant.
 SOLAS will again review this approach with its key stakeholders at the end of May 2020.
 Updates on off the job training for apprentices: